moonsharp-devs/moonsharp_org/getting_started.md

 The first step is to get Moon# in your IDE.
 There are several paths to this, depending on what IDE you are using - Visual Studio, MonoDevelop, SharpDevelop or Unity.

+##### In Visual Studio, with Nuget

+In the package manager, type:

+{% highlight PowerShell %}

+PM> Install-Package MoonSharp

+{% endhighlight %}

+Otherwise, right click on "References", "Manage NuGet Packages", open the "Online" dropdown, select nuget.org and search for a package named "MoonSharp".

+##### In Visual Studio and other IDEs

-Refer to the documentation of your IDE to add **MoonSharp.Interpreter.dll** as a dependency.
+Refer to the documentation of your IDE to add **MoonSharp.Interpreter.dll** and **Antlr4.Runtime.net35.dll**, contained in the "library" folder of the Moon# distribution, as dependencies.

+##### In Unity

+Put the **MoonSharp.Interpreter.dll** and **Antlr4.Runtime.net35.dll**, contained in the "library" folder of the Moon# distribution, in your Assets folder.

+After this, add them as references from MonoDevelop-Unity.

 #### Step 2: Importing the namespace